nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Viewing a fosterer's detail: `view`

-Opens the profile page of the index-th fosterer in your currently displayed list.
+Redirects you to the profile page of the index-th fosterer in the list currently displayed in your address book.

 Format: `view INDEX`